 The real estate market is one of the most powerful sectors of the economy.
 If you are located in Toronto, you must have caught the term “Assignment Sale,” owing to its reputable growth rate across the city.
 However, it is fairly offbeat from a typical estate transaction.

-If you are seeking to crack the code of buying condos on assignment sale at any place, there are a legion of intricacies you need to know before heading forward.
+If you are seeking to crack the code of buying condos on assignment sale at any place, there is a legion of intricacies you need to know before heading forward.

 This article will walk you through their gravity in the present day, and all the specifics you should know you before navigating into an assignment sale.